mullue/predmain/README.md

 # predictive maintenance using LSTM RUL

-Predictie mainitenance example with RUL regression and classification using Tensorfoow LSTM for NASA’s Prognostic Center dataset.
+Predictie mainitenance example with RUL regression and classification using Tensorfoow LSTM.
+It uses NASA’s Prognostic Center dataset.